Professor Heinz Wolff's Gravity: Mini games

 There are also four mini-games, called 'party-mode' in-game, which all utilize the same physics engine as the main game.

 Tallest Tower is a challenge to build the tallest structure to survive an earthquake.
 The player has 35 seconds to place beams and blocks on the central platform.
 After the earthquake occurs, the tower is scored by the highest remaining point it reaches.

-In Up and Down, the player uses a cannon to fire balls into buckets placed in the screen.
-There are different sized buckets with corresponding different point values.
+In Up and Down, the player uses a cannon to fire balls into buckets placed on the screen.
+There are different-sized buckets with corresponding point values.
 There are five buckets at the start, and each time a ball is scored into one of them, it is replaced by a different bucket at a different location.
 The goal is to earn the most points with the available 40 balls.

 In Clear the Decks, the player uses a cannon to eliminate colored blocks in an area on the right of the screen.
 The player has a total supply of 35 balls colored red, green, and blue.
-The cannon fires colored balls which eliminate any block of the same color they contact.
-However, the ball disappears when it contacts a block of differing color.
+The cannon fires colored balls that eliminate any block of the same color they contact.
+However, the ball disappears when it contacts a block of a differing color.
 Periodically, additional blocks fall into the pen.
 The more blocks eliminated, the higher the score.

 In Tower Topple, the player uses a cannon to knock over a tower built on a pedestal.
 The goal is to use the fewest balls to knock the entirety of the tower off-screen.
 There is no limit on the number of balls used.

 Reception

-Critical response for Professor Heinz Wolff's Gravity has generally been lukewarm, receiving an overall score of 63 on Metacritic.
-The website IGN awarded it 59 out of 100, citing it had potential to be a sleeper hit, but was too light on content for the price tag.
+The iPhone version received "generally favorable reviews," while the DS and Wii versions received "mixed" reviews, according to the review aggregation website Metacritic.
+IGN noted that the game had the potential to be a sleeper hit but was criticized for being too light on content considering its price tag.